 The game helps children identify phonemes (letter sounds) in the initial position of a word, and then match each phoneme (sound) to its corresponding graphemes (letters), both uppercase and lowercase.

 Invite your child to choose one Alphabot body to begin.
-Ask them to tell you the name of the object shown on the Alphabot’s tummy screen.
-Ask them to tell you the beginning letter sound they can hear at the start of the word.
-Then invited them to find the corresponding Alphabot head (showing the uppercase letter) and feet (lowercase letter).
+Ask them to tell you the name of the object shown on the Alphabot’s stomach screen.
+Ask them to tell you which sound they can hear at the beginning of the word.
+Then invite them to find the corresponding Alphabot head (showing the uppercase letter) and feet (lowercase letter).

-Continue matching the three body parts of each Alphabot until they are all complete.
+Continue matching the three parts of each Alphabot until they are all complete.